rakshan786/html-portfolio/README.md

 # html-portfolio
-Just basic website to practice concepts of html
+Just a basic website to practice concepts of html